tkreyche/I75W-Raymarine-Autopilot/README.md

 In all cases, the I75W board and display connects wirelessly to the Signal K server.
 The connection uses the Signal K websockets interface for lowest latency.

+Code
+The code is written in Micropython with the help of Claude.ai.

 Links:

 https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339